naturalcrit/homebrewery/faq.md

 Currently, there is no way to do this through the site yourself.
 This would take too much of a toll on the amount of storage the homebrewery requires.
 However, we do have daily backups of our database that we keep for 8 days, and you can contact the moderators on [the subreddit](https://www.reddit.com/r/homebrewery) with your Homebrewery username, the name of the lost brew, and the last known time it was working properly.
 We can manually look through our backups and restore it if it exists.

-# I worked on a brew for X hours, and suddenly all the text disappeared!
+### I worked on a brew for X hours, and suddenly all the text disappeared!

 This usually happens if you accidentally drag-select all of your text and then start typing which overwrites the selection.
 Do not panic, and do not refresh the page or reload your brew quite yet as it is probably auto-saved in this state already.
 Simply press CTRL+Z as many times as needed to undo your last few changes and you will be back to where you were, then make sure to save your brew in the "good" state.

+\column

 ### Why is only Chrome supported?